Rufus31415/Simple-WebXR-Unity/README.md

 SimpleWebXR.StartSession();
 ```

-You can also end an immersove session by calling :
+You can also end an immersive session by calling :
 ``` cs
 SimpleWebXR.EndSession();
 ```